Kevin-Kinyanjui/Phase-1-final-project/README.md

 ## Usage
  Select an option provided for each question to begin the assessment.

+1. Use the navigation bar to go to the desired destination on the website.
-1. Answer each question truthfully and to the best of your ability.
+2. Answer each question truthfully and to the best of your ability.
-2. Once you have completed all questions, click the "Submit" button.
+3. Once you have completed all questions, click the "Submit" button.
-3. You will receive feedback on your mental health status, including any areas of concern and suggested resources for improvement.
+4. You will receive feedback on your mental health status, including any areas of concern and suggested resources for improvement.
-4. If you have any comments or suggestions on how to improve the app, feel free to add it to the comments section after your review.
+5. If you have any comments or suggestions on how to improve the app, feel free to add it to the comments section after your review.
-5. Feel free to click the "x" button in comment section to delete a comment.
+6. Feel free to click the "x" button in comment section to delete a comment.

 ## Contributing
 If you would like to contribute to the development of the Mental Health Checker, please submit a pull request to the GitHub repository at https://github.com/Kevin-Kinyanjui/Phase-1-final-project.